 More Giving Opportunities

 There are many ways to give back to SIM.
 We would be happy to explore the best option for you.
 Whether you leave a legacy gift, give a one-time donation or take advantage of a naming opportunity, your gift will be of great benefit to SIM.
-If you are considering a gift to SIM beyond the scope of the above opportunities please contact SIM’s Interim Director, Sandra Toze.
+If you are considering a gift to SIM beyond the scope of the above opportunities please contact SIM’s Director, Sandra Toze.